 qualifications to be considered a Qualified Consultant.

-The PNA must be no more than 6 (six) months old at the time the Application is submitted.
+The PNA must be no more than 6 (six) months old at the time of submission.
+If an Architectural waiver is submitted, then that PNA provided for supporting documents can also be used for the application as supporting documents. .
 The report must include a signed statement from the Consultant with the following language inserted in the Consultant’s signature block: “The

 investigation has been completed in accordance with DCA requirements, is